kivy-garden/garden.rotabox/README.md

 ### Restrictions
 * In order to be able to maintain any arbitrary aspect ratio (e.g. its image's ratio), Rotabox can't use the *size_hint* property.

 * Rotabox can only have one child.
-It can be an *Image* but not necessarily.
+ It's meant to be an *Image* but not necessarily.
  Grandchildren, however, can collide independently, only if the widget is not rotated ( *angle* must be *0* ).